The Continental Bookstore

 Reflection

-This project reinforced the importance of precision in design communication.
+This project reinforced the importance of design communication.
 Effective design extends beyond visual composition, it requires clear articulation of system behaviour, user interactions, and experiential details to engineering teams.

 Working with proxy users rather than direct customer access taught me to extract meaningful insights from indirect feedback channels.
 While not ideal, administrative staff with regular customer contact provided sufficient signal to make informed design decisions within project constraints.